 - Become An Uber or Lyft Driver: You can get paid to drive if you have a decent driving record!

-- Sell your old phones to Gazelle!
-Have old phones lying around?
-Trade in your old devices at Gazelle.com for cash!
-If you have technology like cell phones or tablets that you don't need, visit Gazelle and find out how to trade them in for cash or credit off a new device.
+- Sell your old phones: Have old phones lying around?
+Trade in your old devices for cash!
+If you have technology like cell phones or tablets that you don't need, do some research and find out how to trade them in for cash or credit off a new device.

 Best Holiday Budget Tips